Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings

-To quantify whether dominant directions discovered by LFA correspond to meaningful attributes we train an attribute classifier on CelebA following \cite{lingenfelter2021improving} and measure predicted attribute probabilities as embeddings are traversed and decoded.
+They reveal that latent directions discovered by LatentAlign correspond to intersectional groups: group A is composed of white blonde females, group B are young Indian women, group C senior Indian males with turbans, and group D Chinese men with mustaches in black-and-white.

-Like for the qualitative analysis we used the latent directions identified by LFA on RFW onto CelebA embeddings.
-We traversed embeddings in both the positive (attribute addition on 1,000 random CelebA samples) and negative (attribute removal; 100 RFW samples aligned with the group’s attributes) directions, measuring the predicted probabilities of multiple facial attributes at different interpolation strengths.
+To quantify the extent to which these directions correspond to meaningful attributes we train an attribute classifier on CelebA following \cite{lingenfelter2021improving} and measure facial-attribute probabilities as embeddings are traversed with different step sizes (interpolation strengths).